Get a free, no obligation personal loan quote with rates as low as 9.99%

 Don’t Apply For Too Much Credit

-Responsibly managing some debt, for example, a car loan, can help to improve your credit over time.
+Responsibly managing your debt can help to improve your credit over time.
 Just make sure you take on debt that you can afford and manage.
-Too much debt, for example, a maxed-out credit card has the potential to hurt your credit.
+Too much debt has the potential to hurt your credit.

 Bottom Line

-Checking your credit and seeing a score in the 700 is good news!
-It means you’ve managed your credit products responsibly.
+If you have a credit score of 700, then you’re in relatively good shape, financially speaking.
+A score in this range means you’ve managed your credit products responsibly.
 Getting approved for basic credit products and loans shouldn’t be too much of a struggle for most consumers whose scores fall in the 700s.
-Keep up the good work and you may even see your scores improve over time.

 Is a 700 credit score good?